 These balls are also slower then the Wilsons, with the bounce control reducing speed by 75% on contact according to the manufacturer.
 Again, this is great for learning, but once you’ve got beyond the basics may be a little too slow.

-Penn Pink Championship Extra Duty Tennis Ball Can
+Penn Pink Championship Extra Duty Can Review

 Penn Pink Championship balls are a step towards ‘proper’ tennis balls compared to the first two options, much more suited to adult and experienced tennis players.
 They’re primarily intended to be used on hard courts, however also perform well on the other surfaces too, whether indoors or out.